Monica MontesaJune 08, 2022

 However, whether job seekers entered your recruitment funnel through applying for a potential job, signing up for company updates, or attending an event, you need to get their permission to email them due to General Data Protection Regulation (GDPR), which dictates that sites clearly articulate how a visitor’s data is used.
 Getting permission can be as simple as a potential candidate filling out a form to hear about job updates from your company.

-Thankfully, following a few best practices will ensure you won’t have any issue staying compliant with GDPR.
-Here are 7 tips to get subscriber permission and set up an effective recruitment email marketing strategy:
+Thankfully, following a few best practices will ensure you won’t have any issues staying compliant with GDPR.
+Here are seven tips to get subscriber permission and set up an effective recruitment email marketing strategy:

-1. Ask job applicants to sign up for updates.
-Add a checkbox or language to your application to let potential candidates know about the benefits of being a part of your talent community and what to expect from your email updates.
-This helps keep talent leads warm for positions that take longer to fill and getting permission also helps you remain GDPR compliant.
+1. Ask candidates to sign up for updates.
+Add a checkbox or language to your career site and application to let potential candidates know about the benefits of being a part of your talent community and what to expect from your email updates.
+This helps keep leads warm for positions that take longer to fill.

 2. Create an email content calendar.
-Determine how often you want to reach out to your talent community and map out your email sends in a content calendar.
+Determine how often you want to reach out to your talent community and use your talent CRM to map out your email sends.
 Bonus points if the content in your email aligns with events, thought leadership content, and social content.

 3. Add a signup form to your career site.
 A signup form on your career site is an easy way to collect job seekers’ email addresses to grow your email candidate pool.